Have you dreamed of owning a Blue Eyed Leucistic Ball Python?

 While Blue Eyed Leucistic ball pythons are typically all-white or very pale, they are not albino snakes.

-Their name, Leucism, is closely related to Albinism, but there are some major differences.
+Their name, Leucism, is closely related to Albinism, but there are significant differences.

 This allows BEL ball pythons to have healthy, bright blue eyes still (instead of albino pink eyes) and sometimes slight coloration on their heads or down their backs.